Best time for Northern Lights in Norway

 Arrive Oslo and make your own way to your central hotel in the heart of Oslo.
 The Norwegian capital has a great deal to offer the discerning traveller.
 If you arrive early, we can recommend a walk around the centre of town to view the Parliament, the Castle & the Harbour area.
 Check in will be between 10am - 3pm.
 Close to the hotel, climb the new Opera House for a chance to orient yourself to this small capital.
 If you have a few hours, we suggest heading to close by beautiful peninsula of Bygdøy by ferry to visit the Fram Museum this afternoon.

-The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city with the help of an Oslo Pass.
+The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city.
 After breakfast, you will meet a specialist Oslo guide for a four hour city tour by minibus.
 Depending on your guide and time, you will visit some of the Oslo highlights, including the Kontiki & Fram museums, the Vigeland Sculpture Park, Ekerbergeparken and the Holmenkollen Ski Jump and Museum.

 Afterwards, you can walk around the centre of town to view the Parliament, the Castle, the Harbour area and the new Opera House.